 Anyone that owns a wood-burning fireplace should have a fireplace screen.
-Especially those that have carpet nearby or those that have children or pets that need to be protected from getting too close to the fire.
-Fireplace screens are only necessary when you're actually burning a fire in a wood-burning fireplace.
-The screen doesn't serve a purpose, other than decoration when there is no fire, nor does it protect from a gas-burning log, which typically does not have embers, sparks, or ash billowing from it.
+Especially if you have carpet nearby or have children or pets that need to be protected from the errant embers escaping from the fire.
+Decorative fireplace screens are only necessary when you're actually burning a fire in a wood-burning fireplace.
+The screen neither serves a purpose, other than for decoration when there is no fire, nor does it protect from a gas-burning log, which typically does not have embers, sparks, or ash billowing from it.

-Additionally, a fireplace screen can prevent ash from being tracked all over the home by curious pets who would like to climb into the fireplace to investigate.
+Additionally, a fire screen can prevent ash from being tracked all over the home by curious pets who would like to climb into the fireplace to investigate.

-There are a wide selection of manufacturers in the fireplace screens industry.
+There is a wide selection of manufacturers in the fireplace screens industry.

-- Uniflame — Originally starting in propane distribution, this manufacturer naturally progressed into hearth accessories and fire pits.
-Offering a broad range of inexpensive but sturdily built fireplace screens, Uniflame has just the selection for a customer not wanting to spend a bundle.
+Uniflame — Originally starting in propane distribution, this manufacturer naturally progressed into hearth accessories and fire pits.
+Offering a broad range of inexpensive but sturdily built fireplace screens, Uniflame has just the selection of products for a more frugal customer not wanting to spend a bundle.

-- Minuteman — Minuteman is a strong mid to high-end manufacturer of screens.
-Minuteman produces everything from single panel freestanding screens to multi-panel models, to highly decorative faux screens.
-Based in Massachusetts, the manufacturer has been a staple for hearth accessories for decades.
+Minuteman — Minuteman is a strong mid-to- high-end manufacturer of screens.
+Minuteman produces everything from single panel freestanding screens, multi-panel models, to highly decorative faux screens.
+Based in Massachusetts, this manufacturer has been a staple for hearth accessories for decades.

-Fireplace screens come in a wide variety of sizes and materials.
-Manufacturers usually make screens that consist of anywhere from one to five panels, some folding, some fixed and inflexible.
 The finishes available are even more broad, including copper, bronze, brass, wrought iron, and steel, just to name the most popular options.
-Styles are available that suit modern contemporary homes as well as traditional colonial homes and everything in between.
+They also come in a range of styles suitable for both modern contemporary homes, traditional colonial homes, and just about everything in between.
 You can find the perfect complement to your home décor.

-Hanging mesh screens are a standard screen in manufactured fireplaces and sometimes masonry fireplaces as well.
-The screen consists of coiled steel wire woven into individual panels.
-The woven panels will have rings along one edge and are designed to hang from small rod.
 The screen panels slide back and forth along the rod as needed, much like a shower curtain.
-While this type of screen is low cost, there is no rigid barrier like free standing screens and should not be relied upon to keep children or pets out of the fireplace, or stop a log that rolls free from a fireplace grate.
+While this type of screen is a low cost, there is no rigid barrier like free-standing screens.
+For this reason, you should not rely upon these types of mesh screens to keep children or pets out of the fireplace or stop a rolling firelog from escaping from a fireplace grate.
 When ordering, look for screen panels that are 20 to 30% wider than the actual fireplace opening.
 This ensures that the screen has the proper draped look when fully closed.

-Single panel solid screens are similar to single panel screens with doors, but instead, there is only a perimeter frame with a single field of mesh screening.
-The screens are purposely lightweight and easy to move in order to access the fire.
+Single panel solid screens are similar to single panel fireplace screens with doors, but instead, there is only a perimeter frame with a single field of mesh screening.
+The screens are purposely lightweight and easy to move for easy access to the fire.

 Rumford style screens are a style of hearth that has an opening that is nearly square.
 These screens consist of a tall perimeter frame and a curved front frame, creating a screen that curves into the room from the fireplace, such as this Pilgrim Rumford Screen.